 • ENERGY STAR® Rated

-This stylish French door built-in refrigerator blends with your existing cabinetry.
+This stylish French door comes in a series of colors including black stainless (pictured).
 As a counter depth unit, it still offers 18 cu. ft. of functional space.
 Samsung suggests that with this kind of capacity you can easily store up to 18 bags of groceries inside.

 For storing food that needs to be brought to temperature quickly there is the built-in Power Freeze and Power Cool options.
 With the simple push of a button, you can rapidly drop the temperature in each respective compartment.
 No need to worry about putting still-warm food away with this feature.